 Ok, once you obtain a post how do you get your cat to scratch it instead of the furniture?
 Well, for starters it helps to put the post near areas your cat has previously scratched.
 This helps the cat associate the post with scratching.
 Use voice tone and reward to let your cat know that the post is ok to scratch and the furniture is not.
 With proper training, cats should easily make the switch from furniture to post.

 Pheromones can also help do the trick.
-According to this 2018 study, feline pheromones can be used to “mark” the furniture and encourage the cat to scratch it.
+Feline pheromones can be used to “mark” the furniture and encourage the cat to scratch it.
 It’s also possible to apply catnip so that they feel the urge to engage with the scratching post, usually as a form of exercise and play.
 Remember, this is part of the reason why cats engage in this behavior in the first place.

 2) Try Double-Sided Sticky Tape

 You can place double-sided sticky tape or tinfoil on the furniture.
 Your cat will find the sensation and texture unpleasant and may stop engaging in the destructive scratching.
 However, it is also unsightly for you as you will need to have tape and tinfoil all over your house.

 You could also train your cat to stop the destructive scratching via positive reinforcement training with snacks and treats as well as clicker training to encourage proper behavior.

 It’s possible to frequently trim your cat’s claws (every 1 to 2 weeks), although this can quickly become a hassle.